 For some people dry cleaning to remove the resist is not convenient, or the fumes bother them or they can't get it shipped to them because they live outside the 48 states.
 Gutta-like water-based resists are water soluble and come out with warm water (you have to work a little to get it out; if it was too easy to remove it wouldn't work as a resist).
 They are also fume free.
 These resists work similar to gutta and can also be colored with dyes.
 Some can be steamed, while others get too gummy.
 Some brands can be difficult to remove after steam-setting dyes, but the manufacturers of the current water based resists that we sell have said this problem is now fixed through reformulating.
 Some artists feel that clear water-based resists do not hold the line as well as gutta.
 It's true that with water-based resists, care must be taken to avoid flooding the line with paint which would begin to dissolve the resist line.
 Water-based resists work great with the iron-set silk paints (Dye-na-Flow and SetaSilk).
 They rinse out nicely when not steamed, do not have fumes, can ship by air, and in most cases are lower-priced than guttas.

-The big plus with these metallic resists is that they can be dry cleaned and the color will not come out.
-As mentioned earlier, metallic guttas can not be drycleaned because the gold and silver will come out with the gutta.
-The downside here is that the metallic resists are not as "metallic" as the metallic guttas.
+The big plus with these metallic resists is that once they are fixed (through long tern air curing or ironing) they can be dry cleaned and the color will not come out.
+As mentioned earlier, solvent-based guttas can not be dry cleaned because the gold and silver will come out with the gutta.
+The downside here is that the metallic resists can be felt on the fabric just like a metallic solvent based gutta.
 In both cases, the material which holds the glittery substance is never removed and therefore it will be felt on the fabric.

 Wax is primarily used for batik and batik variations.
 Wax is melted and applied hot to the fabric with a brush or a tool called a tjanting.
 When the fabric is submerged in the dye bath no color reaches the areas that are covered with wax.
 Thus the colors and design can be controlled by a succession of waxing and dyeing.